Introduction & club history

 We aim to provide the following service to all our members:

-- To deliver at least one weekly cross country session for all members.
+- To deliver at least three weekly training sessions for all members, to include base, speed and strength workouts.

 - To provide a range of competitive opportunities to allow members to compete either individually within or for the University.